- While foreign exchange (forex) trading is known to be a lucrative business, it requires training, practice and patience.

 Foreign exchange trader Casey Stubbs came to his profession via the U.S. Army.
 While this route might be unorthodox for an investment expert, the founder of Winners Edge Trading credits his time in the service for giving him the discipline and self-control necessary for success in trading.
 Through years of studying, practicing, making mistakes and persevering through difficult times, he has honed his forex trading skills and is eager to share what he's learned with others who want to jump into the market.

-We recently caught up with Stubbs to learn more about getting started in the Forex trading.
+We caught up with Stubbs to learn more about getting started in forex trading.

-In short, Forex Trading is buying and selling different currencies.
-It is the idea of investing in certain countries' currencies that you expect to gain in value by selling your own currency for that.
-In other words, I may sell some United States Dollars for some Euros if I believe that the Euro is going to gain in value.
+A: In short, foreign exchange trading is buying and selling different currencies.
+It is the idea of investing in certain countries' currencies that you expect to gain in value by selling your own currency.
+In other words, you may sell some U.S. dollars for some euros if you believe that the euro is going to gain in value.
 This is done through an online broker.

-What are the advantages of getting involved in the Forex trading market?
+Q: What are the advantages of getting involved in the forex trading market?

-There are tons of advantages to trading Forex.
-To name a few:
+A: There are tons of advantages to forex trading.
+To name a few ...

 - It has more liquidity than any other market.